bhklab/handbook/docs/software_development/Languages/R/Tidyverse/index.md

 ## Introductory Example

-Let's say we have a CSV file containing a table, and we want to read into R, perform some manipulations on the data, and then write it out to a new file.
+Say we have a CSV file containing a table, and we want to:

+1. Read the file into R;
+2. Perform some manipulations on the data; and
+3. Write out the new table to a different CSV file.

 First, let's define some common paths for input and output: